GPurgatorio/Master-Computer-Science-ICT/README.md

 Is a business model.
 The cloud is someone else's computer that you can use (paying) to execute your application with more realiable feature than your laptop (i.e. paying for doing tests on your app using the cloud infrastructure because you need more resources).
 A cloud is a collection of network-accessible IT resources.
 When you program for the cloud you dont know where your process will be executed or where you data will be stored.
-- over provisioning the system
+- overprovisioning the system
-- rent the over provisioned resources
+- rent the overprovisioned resources
-- reallocating resourcis, VMs
+- reallocating resources, VMs

 **Private Cloud** set of IT resources that are local.

 There is a trade off between centralization ( the bottleneck is the storage) and distribution (the bottleneck is the network).

-**SLA** Service Leval Agreement: how much do I make users pay?
+**SLA** Service Level Agreement: how much do I make users pay?
 ![Infrastructure](./assets/cloud-services.png)